slondono800/pat_example/README.md

-a change using https and and PATs
+-a change using https and and PATs